onflow/docs/docs/tooling/unity-sdk/samples/flow-words-tutorial.md

 }
 ```

-This block of code creates a Dictionary\<string, Task\> to store our concurrent script tasks.
+This block of code first obtains the public address of the current authenticated player and creates a ```Dictionary<string, Task>``` to store our concurrent script tasks.
-We then sequentially create async Tasks for each script that we want to execute, using ExecuteScript, and add them to the Task dictionary.
+We then sequentially create async Tasks for each script that we want to execute, using ExecuteAtLatestBlock, and add them to the Task dictionary.

 In our use case, we want all of the tasks to complete before we display any results, so our wait for completion code block iterates over every Task in the dictionary, and only moves on once every task.IsComplete.